Investment trading software

 sold in investment seminars.

-Beware of guaranteed
+Beware of guaranteed returns

-someone to avoid.
+is someone to avoid.

 Sometimes the advertised performance of investment trading